-- 2. capability to distinguish objects with similar distances and relative radial velocities from one another like parking cars. - Limited Detail Recognition: Automotive radar sensors are not able to provide detailed information about the shape, size, or type/class of detected objects. - 4.
-Limited Accuracy at Short Distances: Due to the limited number of radar oscillations within a short distance, distance resolution can be compromised in close proximity. - Challenges in Classification: Radar sensors might struggle to differentiate between different types of objects since they rely on electromagnetic reflection and do not consider visual features. - 6.
-Interference from Other Sensors: In densely populated areas or near other vehicles, radar sensors can be affected by interference from other radar systems. - 7.
+- Reduced Spatial Resolution: Compared to optical sensors, radar sensors offer lower capability to distinguish objects with similar distances and relative radial velocities from one another like parking cars. - 2.
+Limited Detail Recognition: Automotive radar sensors are not able to provide detailed information about the shape, size, or type/class of detected objects. - 3.
+Limited Accuracy at Short Distances: Due to the limited number of radar oscillations within a short distance, distance resolution can be compromised in close proximity. - 4.
+Challenges in Classification: Radar sensors might struggle to differentiate between different types of objects since they rely on electromagnetic reflection and do not consider visual features. - 5.
+Interference from Other Sensors: In densely populated areas or near other vehicles, radar sensors can be affected by interference from other radar systems. - 6.
 Ghost targets from Clutter and Multipath Propagation: Due to signal processing based on dynamic thresholds, radar sensors are prone to clutter caused by the environment.
-In addition, the material properties of road objects result in multipath propagation of the electromagnetic wave, which can create ghost objects or detect objects in front of other vehicles. - 8.
-Angle and relative velocity ambiguities: Due to the aperture size and radar signal processing, ambiguities occur in the angle and velocity measurements, causing detections and objects to be misinterpreted sors
+In addition, the material properties of road objects result in multipath propagation of the electromagnetic wave, which can create ghost objects or detect objects in front of other vehicles. - 7.
+Angle and relative velocity ambiguities: Due to the aperture size and radar signal processing, ambiguities occur in the angle and velocity measurements, causing detections and objects to be misinterpreted

-More detailed artifacts as well as a hierarchical structuring with information about the interaction of different effects can be found on Github at PerCollEC-RadarRami.20
+More detailed artifacts as well as a hierarchical structuring with information about the interaction of different effects can be found on Github at PerCollECT RadarRami.21

-4.2.3 Assessment of Radar Sen-
+4.2.3 Assessment of Radar Sensors

 To analyze different effects in radar measurements in the context of model validation, different experiment designs arise in literature.
-Ngo gives an overview about radar model validation experiments separated into the validation scope, the corresponding author and the validation method.21 Additionally, the publications in Table 1: Radar model validation experiments by author and the corresponding validation method address radar sensor model validation.
+Ngo gives an overview about radar model validation experiments separated into the validation scope, the corresponding author and the validation method.22 Additionally, the publications in Table 1 address radar sensor model validation.